Tips for When Hiring In-Demand Tech Talent

 Involve Others in the Interview Process

-Improve your interview process by involving others who are pertinent to the role/s you are recruiting for.
+Improve your interview process by involving others who are pertinent to the roles you are recruiting for.
 Ideally, you should include a technical supervisor, a company “peer”, and a company advocate.

-Having company peer, or someone who has a similar role in the company, is also beneficial in recruitment, as this person can help the candidate be comfortable with the team and/or co-workers.
+Having company peer, or someone who has a similar role in the company, is also beneficial in recruitment, as this person can help the candidate be comfortable with the team and his/her co-workers.
 They can also speak of the office environment and can best elaborate on how the job aligns with the candidate’s interests.

 After having spent time with these colleagues, take the opportunity to circle back with the candidate, asking if any other concern or expectation they have still remains unaddressed.
 Ask questions such as “Anything that you’ve seen far that has caught your interest?
 Do you have any other concerns?” to get a sense of whether the role you’re offering is a good fit.

 It goes without saying that when courting qualified, much more in-demand, talent, keeping in touch is a must.
 However, apart from making sure to not “ghost” highly coveted talent, there is actually more than just contacting them in less than a week that can help make them feel valued.

 For one, you can go beyond the typical practice of most other companies, and ask them to visit the office again to meet more colleagues.
 Additionally, you can be a little more detailed with your process, letting them know of the steps you’re taking, such as contacting their references and waiting on their replies.
 When hiring on Kalibrr, you can recommend your applicants to keep tabs on their application on the website, as the status will be updated at every stage of the process.